alexyigidey8/yarn-git-install/README.md

     1. Checks out `package.revision`

-    1.  runs `npm install` at cloned repos directory
+    1.  runs `yarn install` at cloned repos directory

     1.  installs the package from there.